LEinfeldt/LBS-Engine/README.md

 # LBS-Engine

 This is a Cordova app, developed to allow users to create a location based service without detailed programming knowledge.
-The app can be adjusted using two configuration files, that are adapted to the user's needs.
+The app can be adjusted using two configuration files, that can be changed to settings fitting the user's needs.

 LBS-Engine was developed for the [ifgi](http://ifgi.de).
 Its main purpose is to have a basic template for running user studies in the field of geoinformatics.

-## Installation

-Install the app and run it on your machine or on a smartphone.

-#### Technologies used
+## Technologies used

 1. [node.js](https://nodejs.org/en/)
 2. [Apache Cordova](https://cordova.apache.org/)